What is the PERMUT Function?

 The PERMUT function uses the following arguments:

-- Number (required argument) – It is an integer that describes the number of objects.
+- Number (required argument) – This is an integer that describes the number of objects.

-- Number_chosen (required argument) – It is an integer that describes the number of objects in each permutation.
+- Number_chosen (required argument) – An integer that describes the number of objects in each permutation.

 How to use the PERMUT Function in Excel?